-However, it can be pretty difficult to compare brand strategies, unless your competitors have something publicly available.
+However, it can be pretty difficult to compare brand strategies unless your competitors have something publicly available.

 By using Google, signing up to their mailing list, requesting a brochure etc, you can quickly form a picture of the branded products and materials your competitors are putting out.

-Sometimes, you learn some things that make you really think about the direction you’re taking, or whether you could offer something extra, or different.
+Sometimes, you learn things that make you really think about the direction you’re taking, or whether you could offer something extra, or different.

-Sometimes, all you learn from your competitors is:
+Other times, all you learn from your competitors is: